-- If you encounter an area of the County that requires the County’s immediate attention such as roads flooding, washed out or frozen culverts or significant road damage that impedes travel or has a significant risk to safety and property, please contact the Public Works 24-hour Emergency Line at 780-532-7393.
+If you encounter an area that requires immediate attention such as roads flooding, washed out or frozen culverts or significant road damage that impedes travel or has a significant risk to safety and property, please contact the Public Works 24-hour Emergency Line at 780-532-7393.

-The Parks & Recreation department is responsible for the removal of snow from County trails.
+The Parks & Recreation department is responsible for the maintenance of County trails.
 For more information please call 780-532-9727.

 Ninety-six per cent of the County's roadways are gravel, totalling approximately 3,165 kilometres.